articlesmli/G9a_Inhibitors_efficacy/README.md

-# Targeting Neurodegeneration: Three Machine Learning Methods for G9a Inhibitor Discovery Using PubChem and Scikit-learn
+# Targeting Neurodegeneration: Three Machine Learning Methods for G9a Inhibitors Discovery Using PubChem and Scikit-learn

 doi: